Brazi

 Brazi is a commune in Prahova County, Muntenia, Romania.
 It is composed of six villages: Bătești, Brazii de Jos, Brazii de Sus (the commune centre), Negoiești, Popești, and Stejaru.

+Its name translates to "firs" as in the tree.

-In 1948 it had a population of 1,530; by 2011, the population of Brazi had increased to 8,094.
+In 1948, the commune had a population of 1,530.
+By the 2011 census, the population of Brazi had increased to 8,094, of which 97.63% were Romanians.
+At the 2021 census, there were 7,811 inhabitants; of those, 92.7% were Romanians.

+The Petrobrazi Refinery (one of the largest Romanian oil refineries and one of the largest in Eastern Europe) is located in Brazi.

+The headquarters of the 635th Anti-aircraft Defense Battalion "Precista" of the 1st Maneuver Support Brigade "Argedava" is located in Negoiești village.

+The commune is the home of the CS Brazi and CS Brazi (women) sport clubs; Stadionul Chimia is the home grounds for their football teams.